danielkurniadi/NTUFaceRecognition/README.md

 Principal component analysis addressed the problem by allowing a more compact and robust representation.
 This further enables a faster and more robust face matching in a face recognition system.
 This project follows the general thought of a face recognition system.

+### Jupyter Notebook: Docs and Experimentation Results

+Our experimentation most likely take place in Jupyter (Python3) Notebook environment.
+Our notebooks can be found under [notebooks folder](notebooks/).
+The experimentation is the following:

+* **Face PCA.ipynb**: Experimentation with PCA, SVM-SGD Classifier for face recognition and emotion classification.
+Plotting and visualisation included.

+* **face_pipeline.ipynb**: Experimentation with training and live demo pipeline with image processing stages

+Refer to the official site of [Jupyterlab](https://jupyter.org/) on how to run a jupyter environment, or you can simply use [Google colabs](https://colab.research.google.com/) as an alternative.

 ### Example of usage